-‘Destiny’ Age Of Triumph Tease Reveals Fatebringer, Vault Of Glass Raid Return
+‘Destiny: Age Of Triumph’ Tease Reveals Fatebringer, Vault Of Glass Raid Return

 Bungie is ready to pull the curtain back Wednesday on the Age of Triumph update for Destiny.
 Fans first received a teaser trailer today, however, that reveals the return of the Vault of Glass raid and the Fatebringer Hand Cannon, plus the biggest record book yet for the PlayStation 4 and Xbox One multiplayer shooter.

-The Destiny: Age of Triumph livestream reveal will kickoff Wednesday, March 8 at 1 p.m.
-ET / 10 a.m.
+The Destiny: Age of Triumph live-stream reveal will kick off Wednesday, March 8 at 1 p.m.
+ET/10 a.m.
 PT on Bungie’s Twitch channel.
 The reveal will be a look ahead at what will be included in the final content update to the game before the release of Destiny 2.
 It will also provide the developer an opportunity to look back at the game and provide a “memorable celebration that will bring the first major chapter of our Destiny adventures to a fitting close.”

 As all good teasers should do, the Age of Triumph teaser trailer packs in content for viewers to spot.
 The main thrust appears to bring all of the older legacy activities forward to the current light levels.
 This includes the Vault of Glass raid with the face off against Atheon and coveted weapons like Fatebringer and Vision of Confluence.